-Semantic games are a huge application domain for side-choosing games and we arrived at side-choosing games through the study of semantic games [Kulas and Hintikka 1983].
+Semantic games are a huge application domain for side-choosing games and we arrived at side-choosing games through the study of semantic games, also called "outdoor" games by Hintikka because of their simplicity [Kulas and Hintikka 1983].

 The connection between proofs and winning strategies is an active topic in logic [Boyer and Sandu 2012].
 One of the attractions of side-choosing games is that you don't need a proof for a claim to perform well in the side-choosing game for the claim.
-Side-choosing games are more easily accessible than formal proofs.
+We provide examples of semantic-game-based claims online1.